SherbyRobotics/racecar/README.md

 ![](https://github.com/SherbyRobotics/racecar/blob/master/images/Racecar_rqt_graph_teleop.png "teleop" )
 In the graph, you can see a representation of the communication between the nodes and the topics on the base launch file `teleop.launch`.

-The RaceCar has many modes that allow you to test different operating mode.
-The ROS controller node has multiple high-level mode that are selected by joystick inputs.
-For instance, open-loop, closed-loop in velocity, closed-loop in position for both the propulsion and the steering.
-See [Controller modes](#controller-modes)  table for more details.
-The Arduino has also multiple internal low-level modes that are selected by the ROS controller node.
-Empty mode templates are available in the source code for you to test custom control modes.
+The RaceCar has many operating modes that allow you to test different functionnalities.
+The ROS controller Node, which control commands to the motor and the steering servo, has multiple high-level mode that are selected by joystick inputs (see [Controller modes](#controller-modes) table for more details).
+For instance, open-loop, closed-loop in velocity, closed-loop in position modes are available for both the propulsion and the steering.
+The Arduino has also multiple internal low-level modes (different than the high-level ones!!!) that are selected by the ROS controller Node.
+Empty operating mode templates are available in the source code for you to test custom control modes.

 ## Launch
 1. Connect the Arduino mega 2560 of the RaceCar to the computer.